 Families would catch the tram to La Perouse and wander along the headland, buying shellwork and other souvenirs to take home.

-Sydney Harbour Bridge as a symbol
+Bridge as a symbol

 In her book Botany Bay: where histories meet, historian Dr Maria Nugent writes about the emergence of the Sydney Harbour Bridge as a curious, but popular design on souvenirs made by Aboriginal people at La Perouse.